-A newborn’s vision is mostly blurry, but the visual system develops over time and is fully formed in the teen years.
-Learn how to protect your child’s vision with regular eye screenings as they grow.
+A newborn’s vision is primarily blurry, but the visual system develops over time and is fully formed in the teen years.
+Learn how to protect your kid’s vision with regular pediatric eye exams as they grow.

-A doctor should examine a newborn’s eyes to check for basic indicators of eye health.
+A doctor should examine a newborn’s eyes to check for fundamental indicators of eye health.
 It may include testing for:

-An ophthalmologist should do a comprehensive exam if the baby is:
+An Optometrist should do a comprehensive exam if the baby is:

 A second screening should be done during the child’s first year of life.
-This screening is usually done at a well-child exam between 6 and 12 months.
+This eye exam is usually done between 6 and 12 months.
 We will visually inspect the eyes and check for healthy eye alignment and movement

 Between 12 and 36 months, a child is checked for healthy eye development and amblyopia (lazy eye).

-Between 3 and 5 years, a child’s vision and eye alignment should be checked.
+Between three and five years, a child’s vision and eye alignment should be checked.

-Visual acuity (sharpness of vision, like 20/20 for example) is tested as soon as the child is old enough to read an eye chart.
-Many children are somewhat farsighted (hyperopic), but can also see clearly even at distance.
+Visual acuity (sharpness of vision, like 20/20, for example) is tested as soon as the child is old enough to read an eye chart.
+Many children are somewhat farsighted (hyperopic) but can also see clearly at a distance.
 Most children will not require glasses or other vision correction.
 If the child struggles with the eye chart, photo screening may be used to test vision.

 Begin treatment for these problems as soon as possible—getting early treatment for your child is the best thing you can do to protect their vision.

-At 5, children are screened for visual acuity and alignment.
+At five years old, children are tested for visual acuity and alignment.
 Nearsightedness (myopia) is the most common problem in this age group.
 It is corrected with eyeglasses.
-An ophthalmologist examines a child for misaligned eyes or signs of other eye problems.
+An Optometrist in Calgary examines a child for misaligned eyes or signs of other eye problems.